 \subsection{GOPRO Dataset}

-We evaluate the performance of our model on the proposed GOPRO dataset.
+We evaluate the performance of our model in the proposed GOPRO dataset.
 Our test dataset consists of 1111 pairs, which is approximately $1/3$ of the total dataset.
-We compare the results with those of the state-of-the art methods~\cite{thkim:2015,sun2015learning} in both qualitative and quantitative ways.
+We compare the results with those of the state-of-the-art methods~\cite{thkim:2014,sun2015learning} in both qualitative and quantitative ways.
 Our results show significant improvement in terms of image quality.
 Some deblurring results are shown in Fig.~\ref{fig_result_comparison}.
 We notice from the results of Sun et al.~\cite{sun2015learning}, deblurring is not successful on the regions where blurs are nonlinearly shaped or located at the boundary of motion.
-Kim and Lee ~\cite{thkim:2015}'s results also fail in cases where strong edges are not found.
+Kim and Lee ~\cite{thkim:2014}'s results also fail in cases where strong edges are not found.
 In contrast, our results are free from those kernel-estimation related problems.
 Table~\ref{table_evaluation}, shows the quantitative evaluation results of the competing methods and ours with different scale level $k$ in terms of PSNR, SSIM over the test data.
 Also, the runtime is compared.
 We observe that our system with $K=2$ produces the best results in terms of both PSNR and SSIM, while $K=3$ is the fastest.